toasterco/apiai_assistant/README.rst

 Writing a corpus
 ----------------

-A corpus is a large and structured set of texts, in the contexts of ``apiaiassistant``, corpora are JSON files containing all outputs of your agent.
+A corpus is a large and structured set of texts, in the contexts of ``apiai_assistant``, corpora are JSON files containing all outputs of your agent.

 When rendering an output via ``.tell()``, ``.ask()``, ``.suggest()``, or ``.ask_for_confirmation()``, the agent looks up the output id within the corpus and **randomly selects a choice from the list value for that output id**, thus making your agent responses less predictable and more organic.